ce4os/django-website/Logbook.md

 ### Step 3 - Hello world from fb_blog

 Enabling the app fb_blog in settings.py [x] <br>
 - Note: Django will complain without a comma after the app.
-According to the official documentation, there are two ways doing so:
+According to the official documentation, there are two ways of enabling the app:
 Each string should be a dotted Python path to:
     - an application configuration class (preferred), or
     - a package containing an application.